Exploring Cheddar Gorge, Caves, and Cheese in Somerset, England

 - Queen Victoria was given a drum of Cheddar that weighed over 1,000 pounds.
-It was reportedly made from the milk of 700 cows and weighing 1,230 pounds.
+It was reportedly made from the milk of more than 700 cows.

 Cheddar Gorge is located in the Mendip Hills (or the Mendips), which are made of limestone.
-Their formation began over 300 million years ago when sea corals and shelled creatures collected on the ocean floor.
-Over a very long period of time the calcium in the animals' shells was converted into limestone.
+Their formation began over three hundred million years ago when sea corals and shelled creatures collected on the ocean floor.
+Over a very long period of time, the calcium in the animals' shells was converted into limestone.
 At some point the ocean floor was moved upwards, forming the Mendip hills.

 Caves form when water drips through limestone and dissolves it.
 Gough's cave is the larger of the two show caves in the Cheddar Gorge and has multiple chambers.
 It contains spectacular and colourful formations of stalactites and stalagmites as well as underground pools.
 The River Yeo once ran through Gough's cave, but now it flows underneath the cave.

-The cave is carefully illuminated to produce an almost magical appearance, which I still remember from my visit a number of years ago.
+The cave is carefully illuminated to produce an almost magical appearance, which I still remember from my visit.
 Free audio guides are available for visitors to carry around as they explore.
 The opening of the cave is surrounded by a visitor's complex, which includes a coffee shop.

 Cox's cave is attractive, too.
-However, it's more tourist-oriented than Gough's cave.
+It's more tourist-oriented than Gough's cave, however.
 Like Gough's cave, Cox's cave is illuminated, but the trip through the cave is also accompanied by music.

 Jacob's Ladder and Cave Surroundings

 Near Cox's cave is Jacob's Ladder, a series of 274 steps that lead up the side of a cliff to a viewpoint and lookout tower.
-(There are areas to rest on the way up!)
+(There are places for climbers to rest on the way up.)
 The viewpoint connects to a walking trail that travels over the cliff tops of the gorge.

-There are specialty shops in the area around the caves.
+Specialty shops are located in the area around the caves.
 The shops provide the opportunity to buy local Cheddar cheese as well as other items.
 Cheese is left in Gough's cave to mature because the cave provides a good humidity and temperature for cheese ripening.

 A museum is located near the caves.
 Artifacts discovered in the gorge caves are displayed here, as well as a replica of the Cheddar Man.
 The real skeleton is in the Museum of Natural History in London.

-There are some plants that grow around Cheddar but nowhere else in Britain.
+Some plants grow around Cheddar but nowhere else in Britain.
 The Cheddar Pink (Dianthus gratianopolitanus) is grown as a garden plant, but the only place it grows in the wild in the UK is in the Cheddar Gorge.
 It's also known as the firewitch or as Bath's Pink.
 Another plant whose only British habitat is the gorge is the Cheddar Bedstraw (Galium fleurotii).
-New species of whitebeam trees have been discovered in the gorge as well.
+Three new species of whitebeam trees have been discovered in the gorge.

 A visit to Cheddar is very worthwhile for people travelling to Somerset or a nearby county.
 There's a bus service to Cheddar from Western-Super-Mare and from Bristol.
 A railway line used to pass through the village, but the line has now become part of a long distance footpath.
 The gorge is just a short walk away from Cheddar village.
-There are hotels and other forms of accommodation in the village.
-Information about activities, accommodation and transport can be found at the Cheddar village website.
+The area contains hotels and other forms of accommodation.
+Information about activities, accommodation, and transport can be found on the Cheddar village website.
 I hope I'm able to visit the area again.
 It's fascinating to explore.

 © 2012 Linda Crampton